Red-Sec/-Red-Sec-Encryption-ToolKit/README.md

 Written by: Shay Nahari (@Red_Sec_Shay)

-Gui application  written in Python which can be used to encrypt and dycrypt Files an directories.
+Gui application  written in Python which can be used to encrypt and dycrypt Files and directories .